ShrutiKishore15/Movie_App/README.md

-# Movie_App
+# movie_app

-Movie App using API integration
+A new Flutter project.